 We’re in a digital world and people love to share; social media has been big for us.
-It’s an outlet that works well with our business and provides a unique, genuine way of interacting, not only with our customers, but influencers, bloggers and vendors, too.
-Kids naturally bring so much joy and playfulness and that’s what we want to convey.
+It’s an outlet that works well with our business and provides a unique, genuine way of interacting not only with our customers, but with influencers, bloggers, and vendors, too.
+Kids naturally bring so much joy and playfulness, so that’s what we want to convey.

-As for strategies, be authentic and build meaningful connections with your customer and community.
-It’s important to use these channels to engage and build a loyal customer – not just advertise to them.
+As for strategies: be authentic and build meaningful connections with your customer and community.
+It’s important to use these channels to engage with a loyal customer, not to simply advertise to them.

-On April 22th, you have organized Pat’s Run.
+You have organized Pat’s Run on April 22nd.
 What is it and how can people get involved?

 What kept you going during those early dark days?
 What words of support and encouragement can you offer to women facing this hard situation of losing a husband?

 My first husband had an amazing spirit, and really lived life to the fullest.
 I knew the best way to honor him was to keep living, as difficult as that was in the early days.
 I kept coming back to that notion time and time again.
 Losing a spouse was one of the most difficult things I’ve faced and such a personal journey, but some of the best advice I got along the way was to do what works for you.
 There’s no right way to mourn or live.